 Once every 36 months, or when a substantial change in circumstances has occurred, either party may request a modification of the order.
-The CSEA Modification unit is responsible for obtaining income information from both parties, determining the new order based on state guidelines, offering administrative hearings for those parties who do not agree with the new findings, and submitting the modification recommendation to a court or other authority for adoption of the recommendation in an order.
+The CSEA Modification unit is responsible for obtaining income and health insurance information from both parties, determining the new order based on state guidelines, offering administrative hearings for those parties who do not agree with the new findings, and submitting the modification recommendation to a court or other authority for adoption of the recommendation in an order.
 Expedited service to modify an order is given to military personnel who have overseas assignments, both upon leaving and returning.
-In addition, this unit manages the modification of orders that may exist outside of Lorain County.
+In addition, this unit assists with the modification of orders that may exist outside of Ohio.

 The Adjustment and Review (modification) process is the method by which the child support order is reviewed to reflect the current financial situation of both parties.
 The Adjustment and Review process takes several months to complete, from the initial request to final order.
 A review does not require the appearance of the parties.
-It is completed by the Investigator after all verifications are received, and all parties will receive a copy of the modified order.
+It is completed by the Investigator on the review date, and all parties will receive a copy of the modified order.

 Reasons to qualify for a Modification Review:

-- 30% change in gross income of either party for at least 6 months
+· 30% change in gross income of either party for at least 6 months

 Possible Results of Modification Review:

-Results of a review are submitted by the CSEA to the Court for adoption of the CSEA’s recommendations, and if there is a change as a result of the modification, the new amount will commence the first day of the month after the modification was scheduled for review.
+Results of a review are submitted by the CSEA to the Court for adoption of the CSEA’s recommendations.The new amount will commence the first day of the month after the modification was scheduled for review.
 CSEA cannot predict the result of your modification, and parties take the chance of any of these results occurring:

-If an error has been made in the computation of income or other factor used, either party may object to the modification by requesting a Mistake of Fact hearing within ten (10) days.
+If either party disagrees in the computation of income or other factor used, either party may object to the modification by requesting a Mistake of Fact hearing within fourteen (14) days.
 A hearing will be scheduled with a CSEA Administrative hearing Officer.
 Either party may then object to the Hearing Officer’s determination, in which case a hearing will be scheduled with the Court for final determination.